Voluntary Action South West Surrey

 Jacobs Well Afternoon Tea Mission Statement

 The Jacobs Well Afternoon Tea is a not-for-profit organisation which is now in its 14th year.
-We provide a comfortable venue with the serving of sandwich's and cakes.
+We provide a comfortable venue with the serving of sandwiches and cakes.
 The objective is to provide somewhere where local people can meet and chat.

-The Tea is held once a month on a Monday.
+The tea is held once a month on a Monday.

 Excess funds are donated to charity